cmahnke/fliiifenleger/README.md

 `fliiifenleger` is a Java-based command-line tool for generating and validating static IIIF (International Image Interoperability Framework) images.
 It can process local image files, create IIIF-compliant tile structures, and validate existing IIIF endpoints.

+> **This software comes without any warranty of any kind.** `fliiifenleger` is a platform for experiments — most notably the `ultrahdr` and `c2pa` modules, which explore HDR imaging and digital provenance (background articles are linked in the respective sections below).

 ## Table of Contents

 - Features